WHAT IS HYPERTENSION?

 - Heart palpitations

-The exact cause is unknown but there are many factors which increase the risk of hypertension.
-These factors causes narrowing of arteries and increase the risk of heart diseases.
+The exact cause is unknown but there are many factors that increase the risk of hypertension.
+These factors cause narrowing of arteries and increase the risk of heart diseases.

-Hypertension doesn't need any lab investigation it just requires only measuring blood pressure from sphygmomanometer.
+Hypertension doesn't need any lab investigation it just requires only measuring blood pressure from a sphygmomanometer.

-Treatment for hypertension are antihypertensive,diuretics,beta-blockers and alpha-blockers,calcium-channel,vasodilators,angiotensin receptors blockers.but all these medicines having side effects and also temporary .thus homeopathy medicine are safe and effective.
+Treatment for hypertension is antihypertensive, diuretics,beta-blockers, alpha-blockers,calcium-channel, vasodilators, and angiotensin receptor blockers.
+But all these medicines have side effects and are also temporary.
+Thus homeopathy medicine is safe and effective.

 - Reducing mental stress

-- Medical management-monitoring of bp and maintain normal blood pressure
+- Medical management-monitoring of bp and maintaining normal blood pressure

 - Diet management